eclipse-che/che-operator/README.md

 ### Update checluster using chectl

-You can update Che configuration using: command `chectl server:update` and flag `--cr-patch`
+You can update Che configuration using the `chectl server:update` command and the `--cr-patch` flag.

 ## OpenShift oAuth